AliceHesterman/ThesisHeteroaggregation/README.md

-# ThesisHeteroaggregation
+# MP-Lake-Model
-The code used for the thesis of Alice Hesterman about heteroaggregation
+model to assess the fate and transport of microplastics (MPs) in a lake environment.
+Project: Nano2Plast